bibbleskit/artposthub/README.md

 ./autopost.py -w -a "A digital painting of a rabbit girl in a blue dress." -d "Penumbra in a rennaisance-ish outfit!"
 "Penny - Blue Dress" /path/to/penny-blue-dress.png
 ```

-# How does autoposthub automatically obtain tags and alt text from the image?
+# How does artposthub automatically obtain tags and alt text from the image?

 I'm organizing all of my art images using a [OneFolder](https://github.com/OneFolderApp/OneFolder), a fork of [Allusion](https://github.com/allusion-app/Allusion).
 OneFolder writes the tags and alt text to the images metadata.
-This means autoposthub can grab the that data directly from the image.
+This means artposthub can grab the that data directly from the image.

 Unfortunately, this creates a reliance on OneFolder, currently.
 Since I don't know a friendlier way to keep track of tags and alt text, it'll stay this way until I do.
 I'll probably do more research to see if there are more standardized ways of doing this.